Dr. Haskell Murray

 - "Latchkey Corporations": Fiduciary Duties in Wholly Owned, Financially Troubled Subsidiaries, 36 Del.
 J. Corp.
 L. 577 (2011).

-- University of California (Hastings) College of the Law, Defending Patagonia: Mergers & Acquisitions with Benefit Corporations (keynote speaker), October 19, 2012
+- University of California (Hastings) College of the Law, (keynote speaker), San Fransisco, CA. October 19, 2012

-- Southeastern Association of Law Schools (SEALS New Scholar), Choose Your Own Master: Social Enterprise, Certifications, and Benefit Corporation Statutes (presenter), August 3, 2012
+- Southeastern Association of Law Schools (SEALS New Scholar), (presenter), Amelia Island, FL, August 3, 2012

-- American University Washington College of Law, Choose Your Own Master: Social Enterprise, Certifications, and Benefit Corporation Statutes (presenter and panelist), April 18, 2012
+- American University Washington College of Law, (presenter and panelist), Washington, D. C., April 18, 2012

-Professor Murray teaches business law, negotiations, and mediation at Belmont.
-His research areas include alternative dispute resolution, corporate governance, mergers & acquisitions, and social enterprise law.
+Professor Murray teaches business law and negotiation courses to undergraduate and graduate students.
+Currently, his research focuses on corporate governance, mergers & acquisitions, entrepreneurship, and social enterprise law issues.

-Professor Murray received his B.A. in Business Administration from Rhodes College where he concentrated his studies in Finance and International Business.
+Professor Murray received his B.A. in Business Administration from Rhodes College where he concentrated his studies in Finance and International Business, while also earning four varsity letters in football.
 He received his J.D., on scholarship, from Georgia State University College of Law where he was elected to the editorial board of the school’s main law review, graduated second in his class, was a Bleckley Inn of Court Pupil, and received “high distinction” for his pro bono work.
-Professor Murray received a certificate in International Commercial Arbitration from Johannes Kepler Universität in Linz, Austria where he received a CALI Award for outstanding academic performance.

 Prior to joining Belmont University’s faculty, Professor Murray taught as a Visiting Assistant Professor at Georgia State University College of Law and as an Assistant Professor at Regent University School of Law.
-Professor Murray has taught, worked, and studied in over a dozen countries: Argentina, Austria, Brazil, Chile, China, Czech Republic, Germany, Hungary, Italy, Japan, Mexico, Switzerland, United Kingdom, and United States.
+Professor Murray has studied, worked, or taught in over two dozen countries.